-The County operates a Taxicab Chauffeur Incentive Program (TCIP), which recognizes and rewards taxicab drivers for outstanding service to tourists, visitors and residents of Miami-Dade.
+The Taxicab Chauffeur Incentive Program recognizes and rewards taxicab drivers for outstanding service to tourists, visitors and residents of Miami-Dade County.

 Four times a year a Chauffeur of the Quarter is selected from a pool of drivers recommended by members of the public.
 From among these nominees, a Chauffeur of the Year is also named.